Business Valuations

 3. Separate received inventory from inventory that was merely ordered, prepaid, or somewhere over the Pacific.

-5. Assign landed cost to those sold units using one method and keep using it.
+5. Assign landed cost to those sold units using one method.
+Keep using it.

 6. Reconcile ending inventory so the balance sheet, the inventory record, and physical reality are all describing the same business.